Where do you live? What do you love about it?

 Describe the best party you have ever been to.

-On the wild coast in the Transkei – camping on a lagoon next to the sea, full moon, special people, African drums, starry skies, dancing all night in the wilderness, watched the sun rise over the ocean…
+On the wild coast in the Transkei – camping on a lagoon next to the sea, full moon, special people, African drums, starry skies, dancing all night in the wilderness, watching the sun rise over the ocean…

 What are your favourite things to do on a Sunday?